 6. Goiter

-Hashimoto’s disease can also lead to symptoms of hypothyroidism, but more on that later.
+Hashimoto’s disease can also lead to symptoms of hypothyroidism.

 7. Weak Nails and Thinning Hair